 Claudette Schreuders

-Schreuders' work often follows the theme of making public that which is private or simply telling stories that have their origins in personal experience.
-It is this simple honest approach to herself, her world and her work which makes Schreuders' work so moving and appealing.
+Schreuders work often follows the theme of making public that which is private or simply telling stories that have their origins in personal experience.
+It is this straight forward approach to herself, her world and her work that makes the work so moving and appealing.
 Schreuders is able to make something universal out of the seemingly trivial and personal.
 Her honesty and sense of humour are evident in the work.

-Claudette Schreuders describes herself as something of a perfectionist, working slowly and indulging in her labour-intensive process, which she sees is quite revelatory in terms of understanding one's intentions and desires.
+The artist describes herself as something of a perfectionist, working slowly and indulging in her labour intensive process; which she sees as revelatory in terms of understanding one's intentions and desires.
 "I start off by making thumbnail sketches, very loose simple drawings of what I want to make.
 And I usually draw my sculptures in groups.
 Or on small pieces of paper, or in my books.
 The drawings I do for my sculptures are very informal.
 And the prints I do are much more finished products.
 My first series of etchings was a record of some of my favourite existing sculpture.
-And after that I decided what I would like to do is to keep a record of my own work seeing as it's something that leaves me.
+And after that I decided what I would like to do is to keep a record of my own work seeing as it's something that leaves me."

 In 2004, Schreuders was commissioned to do four life size bronzes of South Africa's Nobel Peace Prize Laureates, Nelson Mandela, Desmond Tutu, Albert Luthuli and F.W. de Klerk for the Waterfront in Cape Town.